 The above verse in the King James Version Bible tends to give a WRONG understanding to the reader.
 The 1Chronicles 21:1 KJV verse quoted earlier and the below scripture quote from the Young's Literal Translation Bible (YLT) offers a more accurate explanation of what transpired.

 "And the anger of Jehovah addeth to burn against Israel, and an adversary [Satan] moveth David about them, saying, `Go, number Israel and Judah.' " (2Samuel 24:1, YLT)

 It was SATAN that moved David to disobey God.
 David seems to have been prompted by a feeling of pride and ambitious curiosity.
 Because he did this to determine HIS power and to trust in it, it offended God.
 Of itself, taking a census is not unlawful.

-Looking at the above verses we can know that there is an evil intent by their content.
+Looking at the scriptures we can know that there is an evil intent by their content.
 Anytime Satan is involved you can be sure he intends to get someone to sin!
 He put the thought in David's mind that if he knew the number of young men under his rule (meaning those fit for war) he could brag or boast how great a king he was - by the size of his army!